 With increased influence of the Continental Style taking hold in England, largely due to the fact that skaters of both styles practiced routinely together in Switzerland at the time, the English Style slowly fell out of vogue.
 Edgar Syers, the husband of Olympic Gold Medallist and World Champion Madge Syers, lobbied for the adoption of the Continental Style in England and was instrumental in bringing the World Figure Skating Championships to London, England in 1898.
 When wider audiences saw what they were effectively missing all these years, the rigid English Style's decline was hastened greatly in the last decade of the nineteenth century and after World War I, the Continental Style was the 'in thing'.

 The English style may have declined in favour but it didn't die.
-NISA historian Elaine Hooper explained to me that "it continued to be most popular and there used to be an English Style Championship and tests certainly up to the 1980's and possibly longer.
+BIS historian Elaine Hooper explained, "It continued to be most popular and there used to be an English Style Championship and tests certainly up to the 1980's and possibly longer.
 There was also the Challenge Cup which was a most prestigious trophy and was competed for by teams of figure skaters.
 I have held some of the winning medals from the early twentieth century.
 They were won by Phyllis and James Johnson and shown to me by their granddaughter."
 The Skating Club, which I mentioned earlier, became the Wimbledon Skating Club and in 1932, by command of King George V, became the Royal Skating Club.
 To this very day, the members of the club practice the same style originally skated in the nineteenth century at the Guildford Spectrum in Parkway, Guildford, Surrey by Vandervell and his contemporaries.
 Figures with terminology like "off pass", "about" and "around of... complete" are performed individually as well as hand-in-hand combined figures with both two and four skaters... with the caller and orange in a historically correct fashion.
 I can't express how cool I think that this style has survived literally centuries under our noses.

 I think the moral of the story when looking back at the rigid English Style's ultimate demise in the mainstream is that when audiences saw (or were reminded of) what they were missing at those 1898 World Championships, they applauded.
 In this day and age when uniformity has become the name of the game in competitive skating, all it would take would be one brave competitor to flout the rules in style with a program filled with wonderfully musical level one scratch spins and footwork sequences, Cantilevers and hydroblades perfectly timed to well interpreted music to work the audience up into a frenzy... to remind them what they've missed about skating.
 Who, praytell, will be the rebel?